yukoba/Arcade-Learning-Environment-Java-API/README.md

 # Arcade Learning Environment Java API

-The source code was generated using [JExtract](https://jdk.java.net/jextract/) and has been confirmed to work on Ubuntu 24.04 and MSYS2.
+The source code was generated using [JExtract](https://jdk.java.net/jextract/) and confirmed to work on Ubuntu 24.04 and MSYS2.

 ## Ubuntu 24.04

-Please compile [the Arcade Learning Environment C API](https://github.com/yukoba/Arcade-Learning-Environment-C-API) and copy `build/src/ale/libale.so` to the top folder.
+Please compile the [Arcade Learning Environment C API](https://github.com/yukoba/Arcade-Learning-Environment-C-API) and copy `build/src/ale/libale.so` to the top folder.

 ```sh
 sudo apt install maven openjdk-21-jdk